R-Repo/PCAforMotorcycleAccidents/README.md

 - Devices have to fitted at awkward angles.
 This was throwing off the device calibration (i.e. the device does not know which way is forward)
 - The devices are placed close to the engine.
 This means vibration from the engine presents itself as significant noise to the acclerometer.
+- Motorcycles are much more bumpy then cars.

 The insurance boxes have two sensors: